 Conclusion: One-on-One Meetings Are a Key Leadership Tool

-Clearly, one-on-one meetings between leaders and employees are much more than just a “check the box” activity.
+No matter if it is your first one on one meeting with employees or your 1000th, they should be treated as much more than just a “check the box” activity.
 They are a real opportunity to connect, provide support, and develop employees.
 This requires leaders to hone their active listening, meetings management, and communication skills, which can be done through various training programs.

 What Is One to One Coaching, Really?